-In this regard, the Rome Court of Appeal (which specialises in IP disputes) has recently ruled on the unenforceability of Article 16 of the E-Commerce Act against providers that do more than carry out merely technical, automatic and passive activities – as specifically provided for by Recital 42 of the E-Commerce Directive (Judgment 28337, April 29 2017).
-This ruling is in line with other recent decisions on this matter (Court of Rome, Corporate Chamber, Judgment 14279, RTI-Megavideo, July 15 2016; Court of Rome, Judgment 8437, RTI-Break Media, April 27 2016; Court of Rome, Corporate Chamber, RTI-l’Espresso, July 13 2016; Court of Rome, RTI-Kit Digital, May 5 2016).
+In this regard, the Rome Court of Appeal (which specialises in IP disputes) has ruled on the unenforceability of Article 16 of the E-Commerce Act against providers that do more than carry out merely technical, automatic and passive activities – as specifically provided for by Recital 42 of the E-Commerce Directive (Judgment 28337, 29 April 2017).
+This ruling is in line with other recent decisions on this matter (Court of Rome, Corporate Chamber, Judgment 14279, RTI-Megavideo, 15 July 2016; Court of Rome, Judgment 8437, RTI-Break Media, 27 April 2016; Court of Rome, Corporate Chamber, RTI-l’Espresso, 13 July 2016; Court of Rome, RTI-Kit Digital, 5 May 2016).
 Indeed, the Rome Court of Appeal denied the operator of an online platform (which offered video sharing services) exemption from liability under Article 16 of the E-Commerce Act on the ground that the activity carried out was not “limited to the mere provision of technical support in order to enable users to access the digital platform, as it proved… far more complex and structured than a neutral, merely technical type of activity”.
 To that same effect, a judgment (concerning the same dispute) by the Court of Rome (RTI-Break Media, mentioned above) showed that established Italian and EU case law agreed on the fact that intermediary service providers are not to benefit from liability exemptions for acts committed by service recipients when the service providers provide play a significant role in optimising the submission of offers and digital content found on the online platform, even where contributing minimally to the editing of online material that is detrimental to safeguarded interests.
 In the abovementioned judgments, the Italian courts apparently defined, once and for all, which criteria are to be taken into consideration when assessing the nature, be it active or passive, of a provider.
 The courts held that the higher the degree of involvement of a content-sharing platform in the management of data (ie, indexing and cataloguing of content), the more apparent its active nature is.

 Have there been any notable technological advances or developments to assist copyright owners in protecting and enforcing their rights?